com-480-data-visualization/datavis-project-2022-tradeio/Milestones/Milestone1.md

 |partner_code|3-character ISO country code|
 |sitc_product_code|SITC (Rev. 2) product code|

-For this dataset, there are a total of 235 out of 258 countries that traded a total of 766 different SITC-4 digit products.
+**Tab.
+2** - Types of Entries in Dataset

+### Strongest Countries for Different Attributes

-From this dataset, we can get some basic trading information for the year 2019.
+This dataset provides some basic trading information for the year 2019.
 Below are tables describing by descending order of the value the highest exporting countries, the highest importing countries, the strongest pairs of country partners and the most traded SITC-4 digit products.

-### Strongest countries according to descending export value
 |location_id|export_value|location_name_short_en|Percentage|
 |-----------|------------|----------------------|----------|
 |43|2455821372827|China|13.467775|